Goddiegold/nodejs-projects/NASA PROJECT/server/README.md

 # NASA Mission Control Project

-This is a Node.js API project that demonstrates how to perform CRUD (Create, Read, Update, Delete) operations on a database and utilize JSON Web Tokens (JWT) for user authentication.
-It includes endpoints for creating, reading, updating, and deleting users, as well as for retrieving all users and filtering by gender.
-The project uses the popular Express.js framework and MongoDB for the database.
+This API lets the mission control dashboard frontend schedule missions, view historical data using the [SpaceX API](https://github.com/r-spacex/SpaceX-API), and view upcoming data.
+The project uses the popular Express.js framework and MongoDB Atlas for the database.

 ## Prerequisites